danhunsaker/calends/docs/systems.rst

 the same basic flow in every language, with minor variations in each to account for the differences those languages introduce.
-As with every other aspect of Calends, though, we've opted to document each language's unique approaches separately, so you don't have to do any mental conversions yourself.
+As with every other aspect of Calends, though, we've opted to document each language's unique approaches separately, so you don't have to do any language conversions yourself.

 .. note::
-	 Custom calendars are considered an advanced feature, so most users woun't be using anything detailed here.
+	 Custom calendars are considered an advanced feature, so most users won't be using anything detailed here.
 It can be nice to know how these things work under the hood, though, for those interested in that.
 Select your language, below, and dig right in!